Five things great speakers do

 1. The audience want you to succeed.

 Remember to make eye contact with the people in front of you and engage them by having confidence.
 This comes from consistent rehearsals and having faith in your script.
-If you focus on earning the gift of the audience's attention they will want to reciprocate.
+If you focus on earning the gift of the audience's attention they will want to reciprocate and listen to you.

 2. Be passionate about your subject and/or your client.